by Randall CraigFiled in: Blog, Make It Happen Tipsheet, Networking, Skills DevelopmentTagged as: Develop, Personal Development

 1) When you meet a person for the first time, discover what they are interested in, both professionally and personally.
 Spend more time listening than talking.

 2) Like a bank account, you can’t expect to make a withdrawal without first making a deposit.
 Few will help you (let alone remember you) if you don’t help them first.
 Think of networking as the act of helping others succeed.

-3) Each day as you read the newspaper and business press, cut out articles that match your networking list’s interests, then send the clippings out.
+3) Each day as you read the newspaper (yes, newspaper) and business press, cut out articles that match your networking list’s interests, then send the clippings out via mail (yes, mail).
 It can be as simple as writing “Pat, thought this would be of interest – Randall” on a business card and attaching it to the clipping.
 They’ll appreciate it, and you will be someone who adds value to their day – not just takes value away.
-Yes, it is easy to do it online and send them a link, but with so few people sending something through the postal system, this is another way to differentiate yourself.
+Yes, it is easy to do it online and send them a link, but with so few people sending something through the postal system, and so few people reading the business press, this is another way to differentiate yourself.

 4) To strengthen the relationship further, meet with them from time to time, either to learn more about what they’re doing, or to ask for advice.

 If you must talk about the weather, go ahead; just make sure that you leave knowing more about them than the name on their card.
 Networking is far more productive, and easier, if you realize that your success comes from giving, not taking.